From skiing and snowshoeing, to great places to eat and drink, these are the best things to do in Breckenridge in winter.

 Mix history and hiking

-One of the more original things to do in Breckenridge in winter has to be the Sallie Barber Mine Trail.
+If you’re looking for things to do in Breckenridge in winter besides skiing, I’d recommend checking out the Sallie Barber Mine Trail.
 Mixing history and scenery, even beginners will enjoy this short hike (3 miles there and back) in winter.